VIDEO: Watch Cirque du Soleil acrobats tumble and leap on BC Place Stadium roof - Surrey Now-Leader

-Circus performers with Cirque du Soleil took to the roof of BC Place Stadium for a “once-in-a-lifetime” show.
+Cirque du Soleil performers took to the roof of BC Place Stadium for a “once-in-a-lifetime” show.

 Acrobats with “Alegría” travelled to the stadium across the street from the touring show’s current home, at Concord Pacific Place.